s0up4200/ptparchiver-go/README.md

 ### Container Settings Explained

 - `size`: Total storage allocation for this container.
 This is used by PTP to track total allocation, not for local space management.
 - `maxStalled`: When this many torrents in the container have stalled downloads (not uploads), the client will stop fetching new torrents until some complete or are removed.
 A download is considered stalled when it cannot progress due to no available peers.
-This setting works with qBittorrent and rTorrent containers but has no effect on watchDir containers.
+This setting works with qBittorrent, rTorrent, and Deluge containers but has no effect on watchDir containers.
-- `category`: Category/label to assign to downloaded torrents (qBittorrent and rTorrent only)
+- `category`: Category/label to assign to downloaded torrents (works with all clients)
 - `tags`: Optional tags to assign to downloaded torrents (qBittorrent only)
-- `client`: Which torrent client configuration to use for this container (required for qBittorrent and rTorrent containers)
+- `client`: Which torrent client configuration to use for this container (required for qBittorrent, rTorrent, and Deluge containers)
 - `watchDir`: Directory to save .torrent files to (required for watchDir containers)
-- `startPaused`: Add torrents in a stopped/paused state (optional, works with qBittorrent and rTorrent)
+- `startPaused`: Add torrents in a stopped/paused state (optional, works with all clients)

-Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent and rTorrent containers (except `tags` which is qBittorrent only).
+Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent, rTorrent, and Deluge containers (except `tags` which is qBittorrent only).
 They have no effect when using watchdir mode, but setting them won't cause any issues.

-You must specify either `client` for qBittorrent/rTorrent or `watchDir` for watch directory mode.
+You must specify either `client` for qBittorrent/rTorrent/Deluge or `watchDir` for watch directory mode.
 The two modes cannot be used together in the same container.

 ### Space Management

-For qBittorrent containers:
+For qBittorrent and Deluge containers:

 - Checks available space in the client's download directory
 - Requires enough free space for the torrent size plus a 10% buffer